 The Committee is responsible for reviewing proposals for rate changes to current mandatory student fees and any newly proposed mandatory fees, and to review budgets funded from the fees.
-The Committee then provides its recommendations to the Georgia Tech President, who submits the request to the Chancellor of the University System of Georgia for approval.
+Following its review and votes on the fees, the Committee provides its recommendations to the Georgia Tech president, who submits the requests to the Chancellor of the University System of Georgia for review and final consideration by the Board of Regents.
+The Georgia Tech president's recommendations to the Chancellor may differ from the Committee's recommendations.